Types of Equity Release (2025)

 Equity release is the process of releasing cash or equity from a property without the need to move.

-From the age of 55, you can release some of your wealth that’s tied up in property without having to move out or incur monthly repayments.
+From the age of 55, you can release some of the wealth that’s tied up in your home without having to move out or incur monthly repayments.

-Equity release products are regulated by the Equity Release Council2 and, done right, allow you access to your wealth in a lump sum, or smaller regular sums, without affecting your tax position.
+Equity release products are regulated by the Equity Release Council3 and allow you access to your wealth as an untaxed lump sum or smaller regular sums.

 What Are the 2 Types of Equity Release?